paps/adopte-server/README.md

 The bot will automatically collect stats over time, however you might want to generate stats from the beginning of your subscription to AuM.

-It's useful if you want to know what profile photo works over time, for example.
+It's useful if you want to know what profile photo works best over time, for example.

 To generate all your stats: